While remote work did exist before the COVID-19 outbreak, not many people worked remotely until the beginning of 2020.

 Those that aren’t able to make peace with this will start asking their subordinates to gather more and more information and constantly keep them in the loop.

-They’ll ask for additional reports, schedule more frequent check-ins, and request pointless meetings to feel more connected with the remote employees they manage.
+They’ll ask for additional reports, schedule more frequent check-ups, and request pointless meetings to feel more connected with the remote employees they manage.

 Managers are out of their comfort zone